appium/appium-desktop/CONTRIBUTING.md

 ### Debugging

 #### Renderer
-The renderer uses Chromium and can be debugged using Chrome DevTools.
-When you run in dev (`npm run dev`) the Chrome DevTools window opens up on startup.
-To open it again, after it has been closed, right click on the window and select `Inspect Element` to open it up.
+* The renderer uses Chromium and can be debugged using Chrome DevTools the same way a webpage is debugged
+* When you run dev (`npm run dev`) the Chrome DevTools window is opened on startup.
+* To open it again, after it has been closed, right click on the window and select `Inspect Element`

 #### Main
 * In Chrome Dev Tools